A decision layer for supply chains under pressure.

 We saw the chokepoint close before it was a crisis.

-Live triggers, each a door into the exposure engine: a compliance deadline · a tariff shock · a supplier failure.
+Live triggers, each a door into the same engine: a compliance deadline, a tariff shock, a supplier failure.
+See it on public data first, then we run it on your supply chain, privately, to the part number.

 Not a new data vendor.
 A replacement for the processes that are failing your teams.

-With GRID
+WITH GRID

 Sub-tier supplier mapping

-Consultant-led mapping exercise: 3–6 months, $500K–$2M, out of date on delivery.
+Consultant-led mapping exercise.
+Three to six months, $500K to $2M, out of date on delivery.

 41,300+ supplier relationships mapped in days, validated against ground-truth BOM.
 No survey required.